Resources and Policies

 Information for new clients, guidance about billing or insurance, and additional resources for current and future clients.

 Preparing for Your First Appointment

-The Lorenz Clinic of Family Psychology is a multi-disciplinary psychotherapy clinic serving theunique mental health needs of children, adults, families, couples and groups.
+Lorenz Clinic is a multi-disciplinary psychotherapy clinic serving the unique mental health needs of children, adults, families, couples, and groups.

 Our clinic is in-network with the majority of health insurances and many employee assistance plans (EAPs).
 Services are typically covered in full or in part by medical insurance or employee benefit plans.
 Please check your coverage carefully by asking the following questions:

 What is the coverage amount per therapy session?

 How many sessions per year does my health insurance cover?

 What is my deductible and has it been met?

 Is approval required from my primary care physician?

 All clients will receive an email requesting they check in up to 7 days before their appointment.
 The link in this email will enable clients to sign any required forms, answer health questions, and verify their insurance.